ssube/onnx-web/docs/user-guide.md

 #### Denoise parameter

+The amount of denoising to apply when using the RealESR x4 v4 model.
+Can be used to avoid over-smoothing the results.

 #### Face correction and strength

 Run face correction the the output image before returning it to the client.

 Enabling this will run GFPGAN and requires a correction model.

+Check out [the GFPGAN Github](https://github.com/TencentARC/GFPGAN) for more details.

 ### Scheduler comparison